jesmet/TATADA/README.md

-# elig
+#day 2

-Problem: Travel Suggestion Based on Weather
+##elif statement

-Write a Python program that takes the current temperature as input and suggests an activity based on the
+Write a Python program that takes the current temperature as input and suggests an activity based on the following criteria:

-Below 0
+Temperature Below 0

 "Stay indoors and drink hot chocolate."